 If this has inspired you to further simplify your style, check out:

 - A Simple Guide to a Simple Wardrobe

 - 20 Minimalist Wardrobe Tips: How to Have a Minimalist Closet

-- How to Declutter Your Closet Once and For All
+- How to Declutter Your Closet For Good: An Ultimate Guide

 Do you dress with a personal uniform?
 If not, has this inspired you to simplify your stye?
 Let us know in the comments!